infinite-mech/numinous-forecasting-api/docs/README.md

 ### Option 2 — API Key

-Partners with a pre-issued API key can authenticate by including it as a request header.
+Authenticate by including your API key as a request header.
 The key bypasses x402 — no wallet or payment is required.

 ```
 X-API-Key: your_api_key